Maximum Agreement Linear Predictors

 In this study, we investigated a new predictor, called the MALP, which is designed to maximize the agreement between the predictor and predictand as measured by the $\CCC$.
 For the case with a single-dimensional covariate or feature, the predictor function coincides with those derived through other approaches, such as the geometric mean regression or the least-triangle regression.
 However, the development of our MALP allows an extension to the case with multi-dimensional covariates or features, which may not be possible or easy to achieve with the other approaches relying on geometric motivations.
 In addition, the MALP has a computational profile that is of the same order as the least-squares linear predictor (LSLP) since it is obtainable as a linear transformation of the LSLP with coefficients depending on the multiple correlation coefficient.

-Distributional properties of the MALP were obtained, with the asymptotic normality justified using the $U$-statistics approach, and with a closed-form of the asymptotic variance obtained under a multivariate normal model.
+Distributional properties of the estimated MALP were obtained.
+Asymptotic normality was obtained under general joint distributions using the Multivariate Central Limit Theorem and the Delta Method.
+A very neat closed-form expression of the asymptotic variance was derived under the multivariate normal distribution model.
 Computer experiments showed that the quality of the normal approximation and the approximations of asymptotic mean and variance are quite satisfactory when the multiple correlation coefficient is not too close to zero and the sample size is at least moderate.